telerik/ajax-docs/controls/scheduler/recurrence-editor/server-side-programming/populating-the-recurrence-rule.md

 range.EventDuration = TimeSpan.FromMinutes(30)
 range.MaxOccurrences = 3
 Dim recurrenceDay As RecurrenceDay = RecurrenceDay.Wednesday
-recurrenceEditor.RecurrenceRule = New WeeklyRecurrenceRule(interval, recurrenceDay, range)
-'DayOfWeek startDayOfWeek = DayOfWeek.Tuesday;
+'To set multiple recurrence days, a bitwise mask should be used 'Dim recurrenceDay As RecurrenceDay = RecurrenceDay.Monday Or RecurrenceDay.Wednesday Or RecurrenceDay.Friday recurrenceEditor.RecurrenceRule = New WeeklyRecurrenceRule(interval, recurrenceDay, range) 'DayOfWeek startDayOfWeek = DayOfWeek.Tuesday;
 'recurrenceEditor.RecurrenceRule = new WeeklyRecurrenceRule(interval, recurrenceDay, range, startDayOfWeek);